Does Weed Help IUD Cramps?

 Healthline says, “These cramps may gradually decrease in severity but continue on and off for the first few weeks after insertion.
 They should subside entirely within the first three to six months.”

-However, some stoners find that using weed makes their IUD cramps worse.
+However, other people find that using weed makes their IUD cramps worse.
 According to a Reddit user, “I got the Paragard IUD put in about a week ago, smoked weed three times since then, two out of the three times my IUD cramps got worse/felt more intense.”

-Everybody reacts to weed differently so none of those experiences are surprising.
+Everyone reacts to cannabis differently so none of those experiences are surprising.
 You may find that using your bong helps your IUD cramps.
-If you don’t, there are other available pain relief.

 Can I Smoke Weed Before an IUD Insertion?